 The basis of determination of the number and location of Local Councils shall be the geographical extent of an airline, the routes, the domicile locations, and the number of members involved, and shall be subject to change from time to time to expedite Union affairs, and to give adequate representation to all members.
 No more than one (1) Local Council on any one (1) airline shall be located in any one (1) city, town, or village, except when the operation of a part or parts of the airline are of a character presenting a marked difference in operating technique and procedures, in which event more than one (1) Local Council may, with the consent of the Executive Board, be so established.
 Unless otherwise approved by the Master Executive Council, a member must belong to the Local Council at the domicile where that member holds a bid.
-All requests to belong to a Council other than where a member holds a bid must be made to the Master Executive Council in writing stating specific reasons for said request.
-If no Local Council exists at a domicile, the Master Executive Council shall assign such member to a Local Council.
+All requests to belong to a Council other than where a member holds a bid must be made to the Master Executive Council exists at a domicile, the Master Executive Council shall assign such member to a Local Council.

-2. Establishment of Transitional Local Councils for Newly Organized Carriers

-- a.
-Local councils established on newly organized carriers without prior Union representation and a collective bargaining agreement shall be designated Transitional Local Councils - Each Transitional Local Council shall have the following elected Officers: President and Secretary. - c.
+- 2. Establishment of Transitional Local Councils for Newly Organized Carriers - a.
+Local councils established on newly organized carriers without prior Union representation and without a collective bargaining agreement shall be designated Transitional Local Councils. - b.
+Each Transitional Local Council shall have the following elected Officers: President and Secretary. - c.
 Promptly after certification of the representation election, the International President will solicit input from the Flight Attendants of the newly organized carrier for names of potential appointees to the positions of the Transitional Local Council Officers.
 Each potential appointee must receive a minimum of two recommendations and must sign a commitment to serve.
 Appointment by the International President will be made no later than thirty (30) days after certification of the representation election results.
-Transitional Local Council Officers shall serve until officers of the Council have been duly elected in accordance with Article VIII.C.1.a. - d.
+Appointed Transitional Local Council Officers are temporary and shall serve until officers of the Council have been duly elected in accordance with Article VIII.C.1.a. - d.
 The term of office of the elected Transitional Local Council Officers shall commence upon certification of the election results.
 The maximum term of office is three (3) years, except that thirty (30) days after an initial contract is ratified, the International Secretary-Treasurer will initiate the election process for regular officers.
-Should a vacancy in either office occur, the Master Executive Council may appoint a Temporary Officer with the approval of the International President, and the International Secretary-Treasurer shall immediately initiate election procedures.
-Transitional Local Council Officers shall be considered Officers of the Union and shall have all the same rights and privileges of Local Council Officers as authorized under the Constitution and Bylaws of AFA-CWA. - e.
-Transitional Local Council Officers shall have all Constitutional jurisdiction and duties of regular Local Council Officers.
+Should a vacancy in either office occur, the Master Executive Council may appoint a Temporary Officer with the approval of the International President, and that appointee will complete the remainder of the term.
+Elected Transitional Local Council Officers shall be considered Officers of the Union and shall have all the same rights and privileges of Local Council Officers as authorized under the Constitution and Bylaws of AFA-CWA. - e.
+Elected Transitional Local Council Officers shall have all Constitutional jurisdiction and duties of regular Local Council Officers.
 There shall be no Transitional Local Executive Council.
-Transitional Local Council Committees shall be those necessary for member communications and negotiations.

-3. Authority to Establish Councils

-- a.
-The Executive Board shall have the authority to establish Local Councils and to create new Councils for the purpose of representation, and make assignments to election categories. - b.
-The number and location of Local Councils shall be recommended by the Master Executive Council and final determination shall be made by the Executive Board.
+Transitional Local Council Committees shall be those necessary for member communications and negotiations. - 3.
+Authority to Establish Councils - a.
+The Executive Board shall have the authority to establish Local Councils and to create new Councils for the purpose of representation, and make assignments to election categories.
+For new Transitional Councils, the International Secretary-